Engineering-Research-and-Development/true-connector/doc/security.md

 To support hostname validation, truststore will have to be contain valid certificate, with information related with SAN.
 How to configure truststore correctly, you can get information from [link](https://github.com/Engineering-Research-and-Development/true-connector/blob/main/doc/testbed/TESTBED.md#export-trueconnector-certificate).
 This step is mandatory, and if not set correctly, you will get 'PKIX' exception when making https call.

+In the truststore, next certificates are mandatory:

+* DAPS TLS certificate

+* DAPS key provider certificate (OCSP)

+* Broker certificate

+* Consumer Connector certificate

+* Provider Connector

+* Clearing house certificate (if CH is used)

 ## Identity certificate - DAPS certificate

 Another certificate is required to be used in TRUE Connector - identity certificate, used to identify connector and to fetch jwToken from Identity Provider - DAPS.
 Following certificate can be generated using Testbed instructions described [here](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/v1.1.0/CertificateAuthority/README.md).
 Be aware that following certificates will work only with provided Dynamic Attribute Provisioning Service (DAPS) - Omejdn.
 For other DAPS implementations, this will require additional validation.